Stocks rise on Wall Street as talks on Ukraine progress

-Stocks rose in morning trading on Wall Street Tuesday as talks on ending the war in Ukraine showed signs of progress.
+Stocks rose in midday trading on Wall Street Tuesday as talks on ending the war in Ukraine showed signs of progress.

 The first face-to-face talks in two weeks between Russia and Ukraine began Tuesday in Turkey.
 Turkey's foreign minister says Russian and Ukrainian negotiators have reached "a consensus and common understanding" on some issues.
 Russia's military said it would "fundamentally" cut back operations near Ukraine's capital and a northern city, as talks brought a possible deal to end a grinding and brutal war into view.